simonmichael/hledger/CONTRIBUTING.md

    the end of the summary: `(#NNNN)`.

-7. The summary, and description if any, communicate this change's purpose as clearly as possible to its target audience: end users, builders/packagers/library users, developers/debuggers.
-The text should be ready for use in changelogs/release notes when applicable.
+7. The summary, and description if any, communicate this change's purpose as clearly as possible to its intended audience: end users, builders/packagers/library users, or developers/debuggers.
+   The text (or its first sentence/first paragraphs) should be ready for use in changelogs/release notes when applicable.

-Crafting good commit messages (and thereby, good commits, and good change documentation) is an art and a habit; we'll check and satisfy these conventions as part of CI and code review.
+Crafting good commit messages (and thereby good commits, good change documentation, easier code review, faster merging) is an art and a habit; we'll check and satisfy these conventions as part of CI and code review.

 Related: